+If you’re seeking locally-inspired treasures to bring back memories of your holiday, you can’t beat the cobbled streets of St Ives for craft shops, galleries, surf shacks and independent book stores, all just a pebble’s throw from the sea.
+One of the most unusual shops in town is Kudos, on Fore Street, a tardis crammed with eclectic artefacts and alternative souvenirs – think rope balls, anchors and Amethyst cathedrals alongside antique furniture, flying pigs and musical instruments.
 If you want to unearth one-off artisan gems and meet their makers, head to the Sloop Craft Market or Back Road Artworks, where you can get your hands on the likes of stained glass, driftwood sculptures and beach-inspired jewellery.
 For prints and souvenirs by some of Cornwall’s greatest artists and writers, take a spin around the gift shop at the new Tate St Ives – and while you’re there head up to the roof terrace and take in the views that have inspired artists for centuries.

 While many visitors stick to the honey pot of St Ives in search of arty purchases, nearby Penzance has its fair share of creative caverns where you can find a piece of Cornwall to take home.
 In this Bohemian market town you can stroll along the Victorian promenade, take a dip in the Art Deco lido and enjoy a shopping spree in contemporary and classic arty haunts.
 For vinyl LPs, ‘kitchenalia’ and vintage clothing, check out the quirky Steckfensters on Chapel Street, and for contemporary art, jewellery and sculptures make a beeline for the Lighthouse Gallery.
 If you’ve got a penchant for design accessories head to Space, where you can find everything from designer lampshades to vintage tea sets, or, if you prefer a mix of high street names and local gems, head for the Wharfside Shopping Centre.